SaberD/annotated-images/README.md

 # Split Folders

 Split folders with files (e.g. images) into train, validation and test folders.

+Keeps the annotation data (if there are any) together with their images.
-The input folder should have the following format:
+Given the input folder in the following format:

 ```
 input/